 In FY03/14, there was a JPY1.2bn cash flow deficit due to a share buyback accompanying the restructuring of an affiliated company.
 In FY03/16, cash flow saw a JPY2.8bn surplus as the company increased capital and sold treasury shares to improve its financial standing.
 Total borrowing also increased JPY5.2bn in FY03/19, but JPY3.9bn was invested in M&A, including the acquisition of Nagatomi Pharmacy.
 There were few M&A deals in FY03/20 and FY03/21 because the company prioritized improving profitability of existing stores.
-Under better financial standing, the company reduced its interest-bearing debts, and this trend continued thereafter.
-As a result, cash flows from financing activities have remained positive in FY03/23 and FY03/24.
+Under better financial standing, the company reduced its interest-bearing debts, and this trend continued in FY03/22-FY03/25.